-This post is going to be one among those, that I have written for my own reference.
-Whatever I am going to mention in this post, is not new.
+This post is going to be one of those that I have written for my reference.
+Whatever I am going to mention in this post is not new.
 Everything has already been said and written many times on many websites and Linux forums.

 Open an Administrator Command Prompt by pressing

 ⊞ + x, then type

 a.
 This method of opening the Administrator Command Prompt does not work on Windows 7.

 reg add "HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\TimeZoneInformation" /v RealTimeIsUniversal /d 1 /t REG_DWORD /f

 Windows Time Service, which keeps the clock in Windows OS accurate, will still write the local time to the Real-time clock (RTC) regardless of the registry settings on shutdown.
 So I prefer to disable the Windows Time Service.

 sc config w32time start= disabled